CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

 3. Modify `perm-vmem.c` to verify that `madvise(MADV_FREE)` and
    `mmap(MAP_FIXED)` also are permitted for the capability returned directly from `mmap` but are not permitted for the heap-derived pointer.

-## The Kernel as a Potentially Confused Deputy

-`kern-read-over.c` demonstrates a (potential) loss of spatial safety when pointers are passed from userspace to the kernel.
-The kernel, by convention, has full access to all of userspace memory.
-Even when CheriBSD is running CheriABI programs, this is true: the kernel holds a capability with full RWX access to all userspace addresses.
-Therefore, the kernel can act as a *confused deputy*, accessing memory with its legitimate authority but without intent.

-1. Compile `kern-read-over.c` for both the baseline (`kern-read-over-baseline`) and CHERI-enabled (`kern-read-over-cheri`) architectures.

-2. Run these programs and observe their outputs.

-3. Focusing on the `read()` system call, what happens in the two versions of the program.
-When, in particular, does it look like the CHERI version notices something is amiss?

-4. If you have done the [inter-stack-object buffer overflow exercise](../buffer-overflow-stack), contrast the behaviors of the two CHERI-enabled programs.

 ## (Extra Credit!)
 Initial Process Construction